 The Royal Institute for International Relations is an independent think-tank funded largely by the Belgian Ministry of Foreign Affairs, that produces scientific and practical knowledge on major international policy issues.

-This research unit examines the pedagogical and educational measures implemented to prevent or counter violent extremism.
+The EFTS research unit examines the pedagogical and educational measures implemented to prevent or counter violent extremism.
 It assesses the cognitive, educational, psychosocial impact of counter-discourses and prevention programs.

-This research group is engaged in several projects and activities with a focus on early prevention, democratic dialogue and inclusive citizenship education.
+The Research Group on Social Innovation is engaged in several projects and activities with a focus on early prevention, democratic dialogue and inclusive citizenship education.

-DiverCity is a Belgian academic spin-off that is closely associated with l’Université Libre de Bruxelles’ (ULB) Group for Research on Ethnic Relations, Migration & Equality.
+DiverCity, which focuses on diversity consultancy, is a Belgian academic spin-off closely associated with the Université Libre de Bruxelles’ (ULB) Group for Research on Ethnic Relations, Migration & Equality.